How do you really calculate your cost per click target?

 The point, though, is that you can use the numbers to find your ideal cost per click.
 Let’s finish this article up by doing that.

 Calculating Your Cost Per Click Target

 First, establish your ROI goal.
 That’s the minimum amount of positive return you need for your business model when you advertise online.

-Let’s say that you sat down with your accountant, went over the numbers, and determined that you need a minimum ROI of 50%.
+Let’s say that you sat down with your accountant, went over the numbers, and calculated that you need a minimum ROI of 50%.

 But let’s also assume that your hotel is in an area where numerous other hotels are located.
 That means the bids for your keywords are considerably higher than the industry average.